qbzzt/etherdocs/startingout/readme.md

 Contracts require a somewhat complicated directory structure.
 The easiest way to create it is to use `truffle init`.

-1. Create a new directory and unbox the MetaCoin project there
+1. Create a new directory and initialize truffle.
+You also need to install `@truffle/hdwallet-provider`, which you will use later to deploy the contract to a test network.
 ```
 mkdir workdir
 cd workdir